Hermès Oran sandals… where to start?

 I haven’t experienced any problems with them sliding off while I walk, but I have experienced blisters on the top of my big toe and the side of my foot.

-Purchased in California, my Oran sandals were $680 USD plus tax.
+Purchased in 2018 while on vacation in California, my Oran sandals were $680 USD plus tax.
 California state tax is 9%, so the total was $741.30 USD.

 While Hermès Oran sandals have a high price tag, they are worth it.